 In fact, according to a study, 65% of women report a worsening of their acne during PMS.
 You’d agree the last thing a woman going through so much pain during PMS is looking in the mirror and spotting a big red pimple.
 That could hugely impact the self-esteem of some women.

 If you are struggling with this, it is not a death sentence.
 There are scientifically-backed ways to reduce the occurrence of period acne.
-However, before we talk about treatments and all, it is important we critically consider the science behind period acne.
+However, before we talk about treatments, it is important to critically consider the science behind period acne.
 We will also consider the causes, types, and preventive measures.
 So, let’s get right to it.

 What You Should Know About Period Acne

-Usually, the menstrual cycle lasts for about 28 days, and each day comes with different hormonal effects.
+The menstrual cycle usually lasts about 28 days, and each day has different hormonal effects.
 In the first 14 days, the predominant hormone is estrogen, and the last 14 days are predominantly regulated by progesterone.
-Although at constant levels, the male hormone, testosterone, is also present before and during menstruation.
+Although at constant levels, the male hormone testosterone is also present before and during menstruation.

-All of these hormones regulate different functions, organs, and processes in the body and the fluctuations in levels during PMS result in several actions to women’s skin.
+All of these hormones regulate different functions, organs, and processes in the body, and the fluctuations in levels during PMS affect women’s skin in several ways.
 For example, the increase in progesterone levels affects the production of sebum by the sebaceous glands.
 Sebum is a thick, oily substance that acts as a natural skin lubricant.

-Ordinarily, sebum provides some sort of protective coating on the surface of the skin, thereby helping in hydrating the skin and keeping it free from any damaging pathogens.
+Ordinarily, sebum provides some sort of protective coating on the surface of the skin, thereby helping to hydrate the skin and keeping it free from any damaging pathogens.
 However, due to the increase in the production of sebum, the glands can get clogged with dirt or hair follicles, which could lead to the development of different skin conditions, including cystitic acne and pimples.

-On a lighter note, the increased sebum production can also result in healthy skin glow for some women.
-It is why the skin of some women glows differently during PMS.
+On a lighter note, increased sebum production can also result in a healthy skin glow for some women.
+This is why the skin of some women glows differently during PMS.
 This also happens during pregnancy in some women.
 However, that happens in just a handful of women.
-Most women, present with acne and pimples as a result of the increased production of sebum.
+Most women present with acne and pimples as a result of the increased production of sebum.

-In addition, hormonal imbalance in PMS may also result in skin inflammation and the production of acne-causing bacteria called Propionibacterium acnes The increased production of oil by the sebaceous glands provides a conducive environment for the bacteria to thrive.
-The thriving of P. acnes means danger for the skin, as it causes inflammations and serious breakouts on the skin.
+In addition, hormonal imbalance in PMS may also result in skin inflammation and the production of acne-causing bacteria called Propionibacterium acnes .
+The increased oil production by the sebaceous glands provides a conducive environment for the bacteria to thrive.
+The thriving of P. acnes means danger for the skin, as it causes inflammation and serious breakouts.

-Now, PMS is also associated with stress, which, according to research, stress might worsen the severity of acne.
-Sadly, unlike other symptoms of PMS, acne can don’t go away after your period; at least, not immediately.
-It takes time, and treatments to get rid of acne that results from hormonal imbalances.
+Now, PMS is also associated with stress, which, according to research, might worsen the severity of acne.
+Sadly, unlike other symptoms of PMS, acne cannot go away after your period—at least, not immediately.
+It takes time and treatments to get rid of acne that results from hormonal imbalances.
 We will get to the treatments shortly.

 Where Does Period Acne Occur?

-Typically, period acne appears on your jaws and around your chin area.
+Period acne typically appears on your jaws and around your chin.
 If you have a deep, throbbing pain around these areas, it’s most likely PMS acne.
 Don’t be deceived by the small sizes of these cysts.
-They appear small on the surface but cause serious pains.
+They appear small on the surface but cause serious pain.
 Attempting to pop them is a bad idea, as that can result in more infection and breakouts.

 In addition, PMS acne can appear around the vaginal area.
 However, not every lump you see or pain you feel around that area is PMS acne.
 Some have vulvar breakouts before their period.
 While the hormonal imbalance associated with PMS is one of the leading causes, menstrual pads, and other period products can also precipitate these lumps, due to their contact with the skin.

 Again, don’t attempt to pop these lumps.
-Apart from the risks of further infections and breakouts, it can leave scars behind.
+In addition to the risks of further infections and breakouts, it can leave scars.

 As said earlier, the lumps may appear smaller on the surface, but they can cause very excruciating pain.
 Hence, before we consider the different ways to reduce the occurrence and treat PMS acne, below are some ways to reduce the pain and soothe the breakouts.